-The accompanying schedules of expenditures of federal and state awards (the Schedules) include the federal and state award activity of the School District of Mauston under programs of the federal and state government for the year ended June 30, 2023.
-The information in these Schedules is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (Uniform Guidance) and the State Single Audit Guidelines.
-Because the Schedules present only a selected portion of the operations of the School District of Mauston, they are not intended to and do not present the financial position, changes in net position of the School District of Mauston.
+The accompanying schedule of expenditures of federal and state awards (the Schedule) includes the federal and state award activity of the School District of Mauston under programs of the federal and state government for the year ended June 30, 2024.
+The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (Uniform Guidance) and the State Single Audit Guidelines.
+Because the Schedule presents only a selected portion of the operations of the School District of Mauston, they are not intended to and do not present the financial position, changes in net position of the School District of Mauston.